IlyaGrebnov/libsais/README.md

     * @param U [0..n-1] The output string (can be T).
     * @param A [0..n-1+fs] The temporary array.
     * @param n The length of the given string.
-    * @param fs Extra space available at the end of A array (can be 0).
+    * @param fs Extra space available at the end of A array (0 should be enough for most cases).
     * @param freq [0..255] The output symbol frequency table (can be NULL).
     * @return The primary index if no error occurred, -1 or -2 otherwise.
     */